uc-cdis/gen3.org/content/resources/user/query-data.md

 The following guide provides details on how to send graphQL queries to retrieve data from a Gen3 Data Commons.

-## Find files by querying 'datanode'.
+## 1. Find files by querying 'datanode'
 ---
-### Finding specific files
+### 1a.
+Finding specific files
 ---
-* Metadata for specific files can be obtained by including arguments in "datanode" queries
+* Metadata for specific files can be obtained by including arguments in "datanode" queries.
+The following are some commonly used arguments (not an exhaustive list):
-    * submitter_id: get information for a specific submitter_id
+    * `submitter_id: "a_submitter_id"`: get information for a specific submitter_id
-    * quick_search: get information for all files with partial matches in submitter_id
+    * `quick_search: "a_substring"`: get information for all files with partial matches in submitter_id
-    * file_name: get information for files matching a specified filename.
+    * `file_name: "a_filename.txt"`: get information for files matching a specified filename.
 * For example, the following arguments can be used to obtain similar results:
-    * `(quick_search: "sub-70080")` will return files with the substring "sub-70080" in the submitter_id.
+    * `quick_search: "sub-70080"` will return files with the substring "sub-70080" in the submitter_id.
-    * `(file_name: "sub-70080_T1w.nii.gz")` will return only files with that exact filename.
+    * `file_name: "sub-70080_T1w.nii.gz"` will return only files with that exact filename.
-    * `(submitter_id: "OpenNeuro-ds000030_sub-70080_T1w.nii_6ff0")` will return only the file with that exact submitter_id, which must be unique within a node.
+    * `submitter_id: "OpenNeuro-ds000030_sub-70080_T1w.nii_6ff0"` will return only the file with that exact submitter_id, which must be unique within a node.
-* The following query can be pasted into the graphiQL interface at https://gen3.datacommons.io/query:
+* The following example query can be pasted into the graphiQL interface at https://gen3.datacommons.io/query (be sure to click "Switch to Graph Model").
+Note that in this example, there are three individual "datanode" queries that are sent simultaneously and assigned labels ("match_file_name", "match_quick_search", and "match_submitter_id"):

 ```